 The following is an example of an error tuple generated when running the

-dividemodule.sbapp application from the Error Streams sample delivered with your StreamBase installation.
-The error tuple is shown for clarity
+dividemodule.sbapp module from the Error Streams sample delivered with your StreamBase installation.
+The error tuple is shown for clarity with

 |description||Evaluation exception: Division by zero|